zxbodya/router1-app-template/readme.md

 (there is alternative options, to start everything separately - check `package.json` for more details)

+To customize host and ports used by application - use environment variables:
+- `HOST` - host where application is running, `localhost` by default
+- `DEV_SERVER_PORT` - port used by dev server, `2992` by default
+- `PORT` - port user by application, `8080` by default

 ## Production compilation and server

 Build sources: